cisagov/LME/README.md

 sudo -i systemctl stop lme.service
 ```

-To restart all of lme:
+To restart all of LME:
 ```bash
 sudo -i systemctl restart lme.service
 ```

-To start all of lme:
+To start all of LME:
 ```bash
 sudo -i systemctl start lme.service
 ```